(1) Is it possible to paint wind and air? Take a paintbrush or pencil and have a try.

 Read the story

-While reading, stop and think about the text or words before you continue.
+While reading the story above, stop and think about the text or words before you continue.

 Reread the text of the story.